CVasquezroque/CS50-s-IA/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-:heart: Made with :coffee: and :computer: by [Your Name]
+:heart: Made with :coffee: and :computer: by Carlos E. Vasquez